aappleby/matcheroni/README.md

 ```
 and it would perform identically to the one-line version.

-Unlike regexes, Matcheroni patterns can be recursive:
+Unlike regexes, matchers can be recursive:
 ```
 // Recursively match correctly-paired nested parenthesis const char* matcheroni_match_parens(const char* a, const char* b) {